nsls-ii-forge/tomopy-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Tomographic reconstruction in Python.
+Summary: Tomographic reconstruction in Python

 TomoPy is an open-source Python package for tomographic data processing and image reconstruction.